jguallar-blasco/jguallar-blasco.github.io/for_fun/for_fun.md

 <p><em>September 18, 2025.
 Found a beautiful Chinese chestnut (Castanea mollissima) at Mt.
 Auburn Cemetery.
 Chinese chestnuts are super delicious and thus the squirells LOVE them.
 All I could find was these 5 non-viable nuts (non-viable meaning they are not able to germinate or sprout).
 You can tell a chestnut nut is non-viable if it small, shrivelded, and has a soft exterior.
 Apparently squirrels can tell which nuts are viable, thus making it very hard for people like me to ever find a nice nut to plant.
 Nearby is an American Chestnut tree, but I was also not able to find any nuts... damn squirrels </em></p>

 <div class="photo-row">
-  {% for img in page.images.birds offset:12 limit:3 %}
+  {% for img in page.images.plants offset:12 limit:3 %}
     <img src="{{ img | relative_url }}" class="gallery-img">
   {% endfor %}
 </div>